-A total of 222 interstitial water samples were taken from the cores using Rhizon samplers and by squeezing, and 179 sediment samples for analysis of headspace gas were collected offshore.
+A total of 222 interstitial water samples were taken from the cores using Rhizons and by squeezing, and 179 sediment samples for analysis of headspace gas were collected offshore.
 We measured pH, alkalinity, salinity, and ammonium in the interstitial water onboard.
 Chlorinity in these waters was measured by electrochemical titration at the University of Hawaii in June and July 2009.
 With the assistance of the technical staff at the University of Bremen, we measured an additional 17 chemical species in the interstitial water, including chloride, bromide, and sulfate by ion chromatography and Li, Na, K, Mg, Ca, Sr, Ba, Mn, Fe, B, Al, Si, P, and S by inductively coupled plasma-atomic emission spectrometry (ICP-AES).
 We also analyzed the sediment for total C and S, total organic carbon, and mineralogy by X-ray diffraction.

-The upper several hundred meters of sediment beneath the continental shelf off New Jersey is dominated by freshwater interlayered with saltwater of nearly seawater chlorinity in all three holes.
+The upper several hundred meters of sediment beneath the continental shelf off New Jersey is dominated by freshwater interlayered with salt water of nearly seawater chlorinity in all three holes.
 These layers may be correlatable from hole to hole.
 At greater depths the chloride concentration increases to seawater value in Hole M0027A and to higher concentrations in the other two holes.
 In Hole M0029A, brine is encountered toward the bottom of the hole.
-Although fresh to saltwater chemistry dominates, the waters have reacted with sediment and these reactions are in part microbially mediated.
+Waters may have reacted with the sediment and may have been microbially mediated.

-The salient characteristics of interstitial water from Hole M0027A are how fresh it is and how frequently and abruptly it alternates from fresh to salty downhole.
-The upper part of the hole (to 419 mbsf) contains five distinct layers of relatively fresh water, some thin and some thick, which alternate with salty layers and are separated from them by sharp gradients in chloride concentration (Fig. F8).
+The salient characteristics of interstitial water from Hole M0027A are how fresh it is and how frequently and abruptly it alternates from fresher to saltier downhole.
+The upper part of the hole (to 419 m CSF-A) contains five distinct layers of relatively fresh water, some thin and some thick, which alternate with salty layers and are separated from them by sharp gradients in chloride concentration (Fig. F8).
 The mean chloride concentration in the hole is 273 mM, indicating that overall nearly half of the pore water in Hole M0027A is fresh.
 A central task in interpreting the pore water chemistry is to explain how these sharp salinity gradients are maintained in the face of chemical diffusion, which tends to soften such gradients and then, over time, erase them altogether.
-Both the fresh and saltwater layers have distinct chemistries that may enable us to correlate them from hole to hole.
+Both the fresh and salt water layers have distinct chemistries that may enable us to correlate them from hole to hole.
 Below the deepest fresh layer chloride increases linearly to its concentration in seawater while, relative to chloride, Na, K, and B decrease and Li, Mg, and Sr increase.
 Br and Ca show no large net change.
 Sulfate is reduced to low concentrations by microbial oxidation of organic matter, causing alkalinity, ammonium, and Ba to increase and holding Ca steady by precipitation of CaCO3.
-The largest anomaly in pore water composition, of unknown origin, occurs at 394 mbsf as a large peak in Mn, Fe, Si, B, Li, K, Ca, and Sr, corresponding with the lowest Na/Cl ratio measured in the hole.
+The largest anomaly in pore water composition, of unknown origin, occurs at 394 m CSF-A as a large peak in Mn, Fe, Si, B, Li, K, Ca, and Sr, corresponding with the lowest Na/Cl ratio measured in the hole.